gobrien06/IVCCSCWeb/README.md

 <h2> Front End for blogBase </h2>
-<p>This is the repository for the front-end code of blogBase.
+<p>This is the repository for any front-end and back-end testing of blogBase.
 Any edits should be properly documented with date, time, and changed files.</p>

 <h3> Contact </h3>
 For any inquiries please contact:<br/>